Travel startups cry foul over what Google’s doing with their data – TechCrunch

 “Anyone else has to work a lot on SEO strategies and these kind of things to slowly go up in the ranking but Google can just snap its fingers and say, basically, tomorrow I want to have a product.”

-The complaint is not just that Google has built a competing ad product in vacation rentals but — following what has become a standard colonizing playbook for seemingly any vertical area Google sees is grabbing traffic — its packaging of the competing product is so fully featured and eye-catching that it results in greater prominence for Google’s ad vs organic search results (or indeed paid ad links) where rivals may appear as plain old blue links.
+The complaint is not just that Google has built a competing ad product in vacation rentals but — following what has become a standard colonizing playbook for seemingly any vertical area Google sees is grabbing traffic — its packaging of the competing product is so fully featured and eye-catching that it results in greater prominence for Google’s ad versus organic search results (or indeed paid ad links) where rivals may appear as plain-old blue links.

 “They create this giant, colorful super CTA [call-to-action], as we call it — this one-box thing — where everything is clickable and leads you into the Google product,” said Andrae.
 “They explain that it’s better for the user experience but no one ever said that the user wants to have a one-box there from Google.
 Or why shouldn’t it be a one-box from HomeToGo?
-Or why shouldn’t it be a one-box in the flight word from Kayak?
+Or why shouldn’t it be a one-box in the flight world from Kayak?
 Or in the hotel world from Trivago?
 So why is it just the Google product that’s colorful, nice, and showing up?”

-Andrae argues that the design of the unit is intended to give the user the impression that “Google has everything there”, on its platform.
+Andrae argues that the design of the unit is intended to give the user the impression that “Google has everything there,” on its platform.
 So, y’know, why go looking elsewhere for a vertical search engine?

 He also points out that the special unit is not available to competitors.
 “You cannot buy it,” he said.
-“So even if you would like to have this prominent kind of placement you cannot buy that as a third party company.
+“So even if you would like to have this prominent kind of placement you cannot buy that as a third-party company.
 Even if you would like to pay money for it — I’m not talking about being in the product itself, that’s another topic — but just having the same kind of advertisement, because it is what they do — they advertise their own product there for free — and this is our complaint.”

 Pay with your data